Large Lace: A Choreography of People and Pattern

-Medium: Performance at Bunyan Hall.
+Medium: Collaborative performance at Bunyan Hall.
 Commissioned by Bedford Creative Arts, with the production of a large piece of woven fabric.

 Dimensions: 200cm x 150cm x 20cm

 Location: Performed at Bunyan Hall, April 2012.
 Commissioned by Bedford Creative Arts.